vault27/Foundation/crypto.md

 - SHA1 - not good - 160 bits
 - MD5  - not good
 - SHA1 and SHA256 are used everywhere

+## End-to-end encryption

+- Prevents any server in the middle to observe clear text
+- Main issue is protecting public key from tampering, so a trust question
+- GPG/PGP - message includes encrypted symmetric key + encrypted message + signature + Public key identifier - encryption is not authenticated - does not provide forward secrecy - web of trust for trusting public keys